Osezno-byte/AI-Ready-Homelab/sre-kit/STATUS-workflow.md

 **Frequency**: Update daily (quick) or weekly (detailed) **Time Required**: 5-10 minutes per update

+**What it is (in one line):** Your single source of truth for reliability — not a log, not an incident report, but the operational heartbeat you update on a cadence.

 ---

 ## Your First 3 Updates (New User Quick Start)